MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 title: "See, change, and reset a conference ID assigned to a user" ms.author: tonysmit
 author: tonysmit
-manager: scotv
+manager: serdars
-ms.date: 11/14/2017
+ms.date: 12/15/2017
+ms.topic: article
+ms.assetid: 77d36233-2aab-4802-ba9c-e9a8885ea643
+ms.tgt.pltfrm: cloud
+ms.service: skype-for-business-online
+ms.collection: Adm_Skype4B_Online
 ms.audience: Admin
-ms.topic: article
-ms.service: o365-administration
+ms.appliesto: Skype for Business, Microsoft Teams
 localization_priority: Normal
-ms.collection: Adm_Skype4B_Online
+ROBOTS: None
+f1keywords: None
 ms.custom:
-- Adm_O365_FullSet
 - Strat_SB_PSTN
-ms.assetid: 77d36233-2aab-4802-ba9c-e9a8885ea643
+- Audio Conferencing
 description: "Learn how to assign a conference ID to a user in Skype for Business and what the conference ID's parameters should be. "
 ---